kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

 ## Interceptors { #interceptors }

-You can create interceptors to change behavior or create additional behavior using the `HttpClientInterceptor` class.
+You can create interceptors to change behavior or create additional behavior using the `HttpClientInterceptor` interface.
-Interceptors can be applied to specific methods or to the entire `@HttpClient` class:
+Interceptors can be attached to specific methods or the entire `@HttpClient` class using the `@InterceptWith` annotation.

+**Method-level interceptor:**

 ### Root URL { #root-uri-interceptor }